Cheshire Activities: Recreation, Artsplace, Pool and Youth Services

 1. Renter must be at least 25 years of age.
 Attach copy of state or federally issued photo ID to application.

-2. *New in 2024: Payment Policy: Payment must be made within 10 days of notification of reservation confirmation; if not paid within 10 business days, the rental will be cancelled and the date made available to the public.
-Rental requests within 10 days of requested date must be paid on day of reservation confirmation.
+2. Payment Policy: Payment must be made within 10 days of notification of reservation confirmation; if not paid within 10 days, the rental will be cancelled and the date made available to the public.
+Rental requests within 10 days of requested date must be paid within one day of reservation confirmation.

-3. *New in 2024: Cancellation/Refund– A 50% refund will be given for a cancellation if the date is re-booked.
-If the office cannot rebook the date, then no refund will be given.
-Requests to move a date are considered the same as a cancellation and will follow this policy.
+3. Cancellation/Refund– A 50% refund will be given for a cancellation if the date is reserved by another party.
+If the date is not reserved by another party, then no refund will be given.
+Requests to move or reschedule a date are considered the same as a cancellation and will follow this policy.
+All cancellation requests must be in writing and emailed to recreation@cheshirect.org

-4. *New in 2024: Inflatable amusements and bounce houses are prohibited
+4. Inflatable amusements and bounce houses are prohibited.

-5. Please call the Police Department non-emergency number (203-271-5500) if there are any issues with weekend rentals.
+5. Please call the Police Department non-emergency number (203-271-5500) if there are any issues with rentals during non-business hours.
 They will reach out to Parks & Recreation staff and someone will contact you.

 6. Renter is personally responsible for returning the premises in the same condition as when the renter took possession.